 Did you know that Qatar National Library has a special section dedicated to the little ones?
 It’s the Children’s Library, a place where kids fall in love with reading and explore their curiosity.

 The Children’s Library holds a truly impressive collection of over 100,000 books!
-But it’s not only about books – there are also educational toys, games, online resources, as well as a plethora of events, hosted at the Library (limited to online at the moment, due to the pandemic).
+But it’s not only about books – there are also educational toys, games, online resources, as well as a plethora of events, hosted at the Library (some of the events are currently offered online, until further notice).

 But let’s start from the beginning…